-CHAIRS AND RESEARCH PROJECTS
+CHAIRS AND PROFESSORSHIPS

 Corporate chairs are an important component of the ESCP Europe research policy.
 A chair is defined as a reciprocal long-term commitment that is based on a real convergence of the interests and ambitions of a company and the school.

 The Foundation contributes to strengthening the role of ESCP Europe among the players in international management research.
 The growing number of doctoral candidates affords a high level of production and scientific credibility for the School.
 This requires a capacity to offer scholarships to students with excellent profiles who do not have sufficient funds to carry out their research activities.